PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Request an update if project parameters, agency priorities, or species listing statuses shift materially before you act on this analysis.

-Named agencies, tribal entities, precedent projects, and consulting firms are referenced for illustrative and educational purposes based on publicly available information.
+This document is a synthesized composite for illustration and education.
+It does not depict any single real project, client, or community.
+Named agencies and statutes are cited for educational purposes based on publicly available information.
 No endorsement, engagement, or commercial relationship with ConstraintIQ is implied.

 ConstraintIQ — 72-Hour Permitting Intelligence

-If your project is pre-bid or early design in Alaska energy or infrastructure, we can tell you in 24 hours whether it’s a fit.
+If your project is pre-bid or early design in Alaska energy or infrastructure, we can tell you within 1 business day whether it’s a fit.
 No commitment until you approve the scope.

 See if your project qualifies →